hotheadsoftware/nexus-docs/docs/installation.md

 The fastest path to a functional development environment is to use Valet if you're on Mac, or Sail if you're on Windows + WSL.

+## Early Adopters

+If you're reading this, know that Nexus is evolving quickly.
+The current iteration is still very manual and sticky in places.
+I want to get this down to where you can install Nexus as a dependency, use it to create some things, and safely remove the dependency (or only have in dev), without impacting panel performance.

+We are not there quite yet.

 ## Pre-Requisites

 ### Web Server